dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

     user table, it probably has fields like username, password, first_name, last_name, email and dob.
 With an ORM this becomes a class with members username, password, first_name, etc which allows us to call methods such as ``getUsername()`` and ``setPassword()``.
-ORM's go much further than this though, they are also able to retrieve related tables for us, either at the same time as we retrieve the user object, or lazily later on.
+ORMs go much further than this though, they are also able to retrieve related tables for us, either at the same time as we retrieve the user object, or lazily later on.
 Now consider our user has some friends related to it.
 This would be a friends table, storing the primary key of the user table within it.
 Using the ORM we could now make a call such as ``$user->getFriends()`` to retrieve objects of the friends table.
-If thats not enough, the ORM also deals with persitence so we can create objects in PHP, call a method such as ``save()`` and let the ORM deal with the details of actually persisting the data to the database.
+If that's not enough, the ORM also deals with persitence so we can create objects in PHP, call a method such as ``save()`` and let the ORM deal with the details of actually persisting the data to the database.
 As we are using the Doctrine 2 ORM library, you will become much more familiar with